SaiDeekshu/netflix/README.md

 Netflix responsive website is a front end  web application is designed to mimic the core functionality of the streaming platform.
 It allow the users to watch,browser the library of movies.
 The clone includes a dynamic homepage with featured contents of HTML and CSS.
 The clone is fully responsive and adjusts to different screen sizes, ensuring a seamless user experience across devices.
 # Special features
- Secure sign-up with personalized profiles.
+ Secure sign-up with personalized profiles.Multiple resolutions offline viewing, and multi-language support.